aws-samples/aurora-postgresql-pgvector/02_RetrievalAugmentedGeneration/02_QuestionAnswering_Open_Source_LLMs/README.md

 ## 📜 License

 This project is licensed under the [MIT-0 License](https://spdx.org/licenses/MIT-0.html), allowing you to use, modify, and distribute the code freely while maintaining attribution.

----

-*Built with dedication to advancing document intelligence and natural language processing*